alexisnewell/ActivityTracker/ReadMe.md

 StepDetector.h — pure, portable C++, no Android dependencies:

-OrientationFilter uses a complementary filter using gyro + accel to get stable pitch and roll without drift StepDetector runs peak detection on the accelerometer magnitude with a low-pass smoother to kill jitter.
-Crucially, it adjusts its sensitivity threshold based on carry mode — pocket walking needs a higher threshold than hand-held
+OrientationFilter uses a complementary filter using gyro + accel to get stable pitch and roll without drift StepDetector runs peak detection on the accelerometer magnitude with a low-pass smoother. adjusts its sensitivity threshold based on carry mode — pocket walking needs a higher threshold than hand-held

 sensor_bridge.cpp — the Android glue: